alganet/stage0-uefi/README.md

 ### cc_amd64

 The `cc_amd64` implements a subset of the C language designed in `M0` assembly.
-It is somewhat limitted subset of C but complete enough to make it easy to write a real C compiler written in the C subset that `cc_amd64` supports.
+It is somewhat limited subset of C but complete enough to make it easy to write a real C compiler written in the C subset that `cc_amd64` supports.

 At this stage we start using `M2libc` (https://github.com/oriansj/M2libc/) as our C library.
 In fact, `M2libc` ships two versions of C library.
 At this stage we use a single-file (`bootstrap.c`) C library that contains just enough to build `M2-Planet`.